The Weather Channel Provides Coverage to the Disabled with eSSENTIAL Accessibility

 Weather.com extends weather information to more than 20 million Americans with physical disabilities

-eSSENTIAL Accessibility is committed to bringing organizations together with the common goal of reaching out to the disability community in a meaningful way. eSSENTIAL Accessibility allows organizations to make expensive assistive technology available to everyone for free, thereby extending access to important online information to more Americans.
+We are committed to bringing organizations together with the common goal of reaching out to the disability community in a meaningful way.
+Our platform allows organizations to make expensive assistive technology available to everyone for free, thereby extending access to important online information to more Americans.

-The Weather Channel is the first cross-platform media company to offer eSSENTIAL Accessibility, which will allow more than 20 million Americans with physical disabilities to access weather forecasts and weather-related information online.
+The Weather Channel is the first cross-platform media company to offer our solutions, which will allow more than 20 million Americans with physical disabilities to access weather forecasts and weather-related information online.
 A top-20 website, weather.com and the digital properties of The Weather Channel reach 60 million web consumers each month.

 “The Weather Channel takes pride in making weather news content more accessible to a broader audience, whenever and wherever weather matters,” said Michael Finnerty, vice president of product for weather.com at The Weather Channel.
 “We are such an important and necessary resource for consumers that we must make sure weather forecasts and information are available online and readily accessible to those with physical disabilities any time they need.”

 Users will now be able to click on the icon located on http://www.weather.com/ and use assistive technology to access weather information.
 This benefits individuals with dexterity limitations that arise from a variety of conditions including stroke, paralysis, arthritis, multiple sclerosis, cerebral palsy and Parkinson’s disease among others.
 It also helps those who have difficulty reading because of literacy deficiencies, limited English proficiency, dyslexia or mild visual impairment.